0xt3j4s/Promise-in-Go/README.md

 # Promise-in-Go

-- This is a simple implementation for a Go interface of the Promise prototype from JavaScript.
+- This is a simple implementation of the Promise prototype from JavaScript using interfaces in Go.

 ## Build
 Firstly, clone the repository using the command: